sdiehl/wiwinwlh/tutorial.md

 ==============

 <div class="alert alert-danger">
-This is advanced section, and is not typically necessary to write Haskell.
+This is an advanced section, and is not typically necessary to write Haskell.
 </div>

 Universal Quantification